Ameliasks/dms1_blog/posts/eighteen-blog-post.md

 The key words I want to be associated with the aesthetic of my webpage, and that I think reflects the style of my works well are: <b>pop, imaginative and colourful.</b>

-The target audience I reckon would be prospective employers or anyone who is interested in viewing my work, and I think that they'll apprecaite a site that is visually interesting yet easy to navigate.
-The site should also help
+The target audience I reckon would be prospective employers or anyone who is interested in viewing my work, and I think that they'll appreciate a site that is visually interesting yet easy to navigate.
+Features that they would probably look out would be an about page that would allow them to get to know me better, a page that explains my work and a page with my contact information.

+## Assignment 1 - Video Edit (Leaving The Nest)

+This video conveys the disorientation and overwhelming emotions I felt when I first moved to Melbourne, moving away from the comfort of my home and family for the first time.
+It explores the initial feelings of fear and isolation, to melancholy and sadness of being homesick, and finally the feelings of contentment and anticipation for a new begining.

+"And suddenly you know: It's time to start something new and trust the magic of new beginnings." is a quote by Meister Eckhart, a German Catholic theologian, philosopher and mystic.
+I included this quote because I think it reflects the message of the video perfectly.

+The emotional tone of the video goes through several shifts, from disorientation to melancholy to contentment.

+## Assignment 2 - Graphic Icons (What's In a Home?)

+## Assignment 3 - Virtual Environment (A Place That Lives In My Memory)

+This environment was created based off my childhood memories, depicting my transition from a single child to an older sister when I was five and the second childhood I had gained through younger twin siblings.
+The first prototype of this project proved to be a great asset in helping me to identify things I needed to improve on through obtaining feedback from playtesters.

 ## Draft Artist Statement

 Hi there!
-I'm Amelia Siew, a visual designer and illustrator whose just begun a new journey as a freshman at RMIT University.
+I'm Amelia Siew, a visual designer and illustrator whose just begun a new journey studying Digital Media at RMIT University.
 I love producing creative work and am passionate about bringing ideas to life through engaging and communicative solutions.
 I greatly value opportunities to learn, grow and evolve and believe that experiences are crucial in shaping one's creative idenity and practice.
 I am excited to explore more of the expansive realms of digital video and web design moving forward.

 ## Inspirations